buckeye1038/OSUCapstoneProject/README.md

 var Analyzer = {...};

 // Interface
     // Constructor.
-The provided callback is Reporting function.
+The provided callback is a Reporting function.
     Analyzer(callback)
         // callback - function with one parameter in the following format {